juancarloskatigbak8/PlayAnalytics-Machine-Learning-Driven-Sports-Management-Portal/README.md

 20. Udemy.
 (2024).
 Udemy [Online learning platform]. https://www.udemy.com

-21.YouTube.
+21. YouTube.
 (2024).
 YouTube [Video sharing platform]. https://www.youtube.com

+22. Jupyter Project.
+(2015).
+Jupyter Notebook [Interactive computing platform]. https://jupyter.org

 VI.
 Instructor
 1. Nikhil Bhardwaj’s CSIS4260 Special Topics in Data Analytics - he made the researcher do an assignment which required him to use benchmarks and dashboards to compare the algorithms that were used.